 Keloids can be treated by injecting a steroid medication directly into the scar tissue to reduce redness, itching, and burning and also shrink the scar.
 If steroid treatment does not help, the scar tissue can be cut out and the wound re-closed.
 Occasionally a low-dose, 3-day course of radiation therapy +/- steroid injection is used to treat the keloid immediately after surgical excision.

 Keloids have a tendency to recur, in some Manhattan Beach patients even larger than before, requiring repeated procedures every few years.

 Hypertrophic scars can often be confused with keloids because both tend to be thick, red, and raised.
 Hypertrophic scars differ from keloid scars because they remain within the boundaries of the original incision or wound and they often improve on their own over time or with the help of steroid applications or injections.

 If time and steroids are not effective, hypertrophic scars can often be improved surgically.

 A process called contraction occurs when burns or other injuries result in the loss of a large area of skin that forms a scar that pulls the edges of the skin together.
 The adjacent muscles and tendons can be affected causing restriction of normal movement as a result of the contracture.

 Correction of a contracture usually involves removing the scarred area and replacing it with a skin graft or a flap.
 In some cases, a Z-plasty revision or tissue expander may be needed to release the scar and provide healthy unscarred tissue to the area.
 Physical therapy is sometimes needed to restore function to an area that has had a contracture for a long time.

-Dr. Granzow takes time to know each Manhattan Beach patients that comes to his practice.
-After you scar revision at the Manhattan Beach office, Dr. Granzow may have you use a silicone gel or sheet to help compress and flatten the scar.
+Dr. Granzow takes time to know each Manhattan Beach patient that comes to his practice.
+After you scar revision, Dr. Granzow may have you use a silicone gel or sheet to help compress and flatten the scar.